interob/libgdal-ecw/README.md

 # Instructions

 ## Ubuntu 20.04
-1. Install GDAL; the below outlined procedure worked well with GDAL 3.1.3 installed from UbuntuGIS-unstable PPA (`sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable`)
+1. Install a repo-maintained GDAL.
+The next steps outlined below worked well with GDAL 3.1.3 installed from UbuntuGIS-unstable PPA (`sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable`) as well as with GDAL 3.7.0 under Manjaro installed from their Official Repository, extra.
 2. Download the ERDAS ECW SDK; this guide is based on 5.4 update 1 (http://download.hexagongeospatial.com/downloads/ecw/erdas-ecw-jp2-sdk-v54-update-1-for-linux)
 3. Unzip and make the .bin executatble: `chmod +x ERDAS_ECWJP2_SDK-5.4.0.bin`
 4. `./ERDAS_ECWJP2_SDK-5.4.0.bin`